Cook Eat Well

 I am a huge fan of barbecue sauce, but I'll admit I haven't had much of it lately.
 I avoid bottled sauces since they generally have a lot of processed food ingredients like high fructose corn syrup.
 And most homemade barbecue sauce recipes start with ketchup, have a lot of added sugar, or have to cook for hours.

 I wanted to come up with one that was quick and easy, with just a few real food ingredients (bonus, they are all simple ingredients I keep in my pantry!).
-My paleo peach barbecue sauce recipe has no ketchup and no added sugar or sweeteners.
-And you can cook it in about 10 minutes!
+My healthy barbecue sauce recipe has no ketchup and no added sugar or sweeteners.
+It takes just 5 minutes of prep time and 10 minutes of cook time!

 This post includes some affiliate links for your convenience (which means if you choose to make a purchase I may be compensated at no additional cost to you).